Austin Gallery

 • Warms the bed from underneath, under normal bedding

-• 12 heat settings and a long 12-hour auto-off
+• 12 heat settings with a long overnight auto-shutoff

 Cons